spicynick111/spicynick111/README.md

 ---

-## 🚀 Thank you for visiting!
+## 🚀 Let's Collaborate!

-_“Code is like humor.
-When you have to explain it, it’s bad.”_
+> _"Code is like humor.
+When you have to explain it, it’s bad."_
-Let's connect & collaborate on exciting tech!
+Excited to connect and build innovative tech together! 🌟